Niche-Squad/APSC-5984-ADS/labs/lab_01/readme.md

 ### 5.1 Installation

 The installation is pretty straightforward.
 Please follow the instruction on the VS Code website (https://code.visualstudio.com/).
+Windows users can download the Windows installer for WSL, no need to install the Linux version.

 ### 5.2 Essential extensions